TheCommishDeuce/TPDB_JellyfinPosterManager/README.md

 4. Choose **Select and Upload** for an immediate upload, or **Queue Upload** to stage the poster
 5. Click **Upload All Selected** to upload staged selections in one batch

+Use the **TPDb Page** action in the picker to open the matched TPDb entry.
+If the wrong entry was matched, use the adjacent override control to enter the correct TPDb poster page URL or ID.
+The app stores that mapping locally and can reuse it for later searches.

+Cached picker results can be enabled or disabled from the global settings menu.
+Cached results open faster and use small compressed previews first, then lazy-load higher-quality thumbnails as needed.

 ### Failed, Processed, and Protected Items

 - Failed poster operations appear in the **Failed** panel, where you can retry one item, retry all, refresh, or clear the list.